MeryemAk/dRNASeq/README.md

 # Bacterial_assembly
-Nextflow script for assembly of bacterial genomes from Nanopore data
+Nextflow script for assembly of bacterial genomes from Nanopore data.

 ## Tools used
 * Guppy basecaller (nanopore community)